 Having a routine is very important to me, especially when I’m not well.
 It gives me a sense of peace, and makes it easier to turn down the volume on my thoughts.
 Most important is my morning routine.
 I drink tea, tea, and more tea, read the discussion forums on a mental health app I use, meditate, and do crossword puzzles.
 Even my pet guinea pigs support me in sticking to the ritual – they know that their veggies come at the same time as mama’s first and second cups of tea, and if I happen to forget, they will give me loud squeaky reminders.

-We all have our little tricks to help us cope with the day to day experience of mental illness.
+We all have our little tricks to help us cope with the day to day experience of mental illness, and organizing is certainly my secret weapon.
 These are some things that have worked for me, but it’s always great to learn new strategies from other people who are dealing with the same sorts of issues.
 Together we can be stronger, and our bags of tricks can help us make it through.

 My new book, Managing the Depression Puzzle takes a holistic, everything up to and including the kitchen sink look at how to put together the pieces of your unique depression puzzle.
 It’s available on Amazon and other online retailers, as well as the Mental Health @ Home Store.